How to Build Rapport Quickly with Prospects

 People can sense when you’re authentically interested in them.
 Ask thoughtful, open-ended questions to understand their needs, goals, and challenges.
 For example, instead of diving straight into your sales pitch, ask: “What’s been your biggest challenge in [specific area] lately?”

-By showing genuine curiosity, you demonstrate that you care about their perspective, not just making a sale.
+By showing genuine curiosity, you demonstrate that you care about their perspective rather than just making a sale.

 Find Common Ground

 Building rapport often starts with finding something in common.
 This could be shared professional interests, mutual connections, or even similar personal interests or experiences.
-Mentioning these touchpoints can humanise your interaction and make the other person feel more at ease.
+Mentioning these touchpoints, a technique often refined through professional Sales Training, can humanise your interaction and make the other person feel more at ease.

 Master the Art of Listening to Understand